 How do you want to create for good?
 To join our college as a graduate student and get the preparation you need to be a part of the future of chemical engineering, you’ll need to apply through the Ohio University Graduate College.
-Applicants with a GRE quantitative score in the 80th percentile or better may be entitled to a waiver of the application fee.
-Contact graduate program assistant Tom Riggs at 740.597.2797 to receive a fee waiver code that can be entered online.
+Applicants with good English scores and BS grades are entitled to a waiver of the application fee.
+There is no need to claim financial hardship.
+Any applicant with a reasonable chance to be admitted will get it.
+Contact graduate chair Prof. Tingyue Gu (email@example.com) to receive a fee waiver code that can be entered on EngineeringCAS application portal.

 Feb.
 1 for international applicants, July 15 for U.S. students (but it's a competitive process, so it's a good idea to make the Feb.
 1 deadline)